 (A) Cost Approach.
 This approach should give a clear and concise estimate of the cost to construct the subject improvements.
-The source(s) of the cost data should be reported.
+The type of cost (reproduction or replacement) and source(s) of the cost data should be reported.

 (i) Cost comparables are desirable; however, alternative cost information may be obtained from Marshall & Swift Valuation Service or similar publications.
 The section, class, page, etc. should be referenced.
 All soft costs and entrepreneurial profit must be addressed and documented.